 As of December 2020, the Turks and Caicos Islands' football team is ranked 203rd out of 210 teams in the FIFA World Rankings.

-In 2021, the Turks and Caicos government amended its immigration law regarding the granting of Belonger Status.
+In 2021, the Turks and Caicos government amended its immigration law, making the granting of Belonger Status exclusive to specific criteria related to marriage or investment.

 In the 2021 elections, the Progressive National Party won in a landslide, and Washington Misick became Premier of the Turks and Caicos Islands.